Yumekkodayo/Yumekkodayo.github.io/2.0_a_realm_reborn/README.md

 ---
 layout: default
-title: 2.0 A Realm Reborn
+title: 2.0 A Realm Reborn（作業中）
 nav_order: 10
 has_children: true
 has_toc: false